AYESDIE/sky-server-hosting/setup.md

 	2) Install the latest version of Python.
 				Python 3.x, not Python 2.x
 	3) Install pip for python 3.
 	4) Now using pip, install the libraries.
-(Use terminal inside "../sky/moon").
 So open the terminal and type: pip install bottle pip install opencv-python pip install scikit-image